-In Merrylands, 35% of households are made up of couples with children compared with 38% in Holroyd City.
+In Merrylands, 35% of households were made up of couples with children in 2011, compared with 38% in Holroyd City.

 Merrylands's household and family structure is one of the most important demographic indicators.
 It reveals the area's residential role and function, era of settlement and provides key insights into the level of demand for services and facilities as most are related to age and household types.

 To continue building the story, Merrylands's Household Summary should be viewed in conjunction with Households with Children, Households without Children, Household Size, Age Structure and Dwelling Type.

 'What is the person's relationship [to each other person in the household]?'

 |Households by type||Number||%||Holroyd City %||Number||%||Holroyd City %||2006 to 2011|